dhemery/cwd.dhemery.com/site/posts/2003-12-appreciate_the_work.md

 ---
-category:  Leading
+title: Appreciate the Work
 date: 2003/12/03 16:20:00
 tags:
 - collaborating
-title: Appreciate the Work
-comments: true
-published: true
-layout: post
+- leading

 ---

 <p> Here's a topic that comes up now and again among technical people and their managers: <strong> Do managers of technical people need to understand how to do the technical work they are managing? </strong>